 Snacks are always available.
-Breakfast will be after photographing the birds at our drips in the morning - usually a little after 9:30 am.
-We will have breakfast snacks available before you take your seat in one of our blinds.
+Breakfast will be after photographing the birds at our reflection pools in the morning - usually a little after 10:00 am.
+We will have coffee and orange juice and breakfast snacks available before you take your seat in one of our blinds.

 Lunch will be at our home or at a restaurant should we be traveling then.
-We will enjoy dinner at the best available restaurant when we are finished photographing, probably in West Yellowstone.
+We will enjoy dinner at the best available restaurant when we are traveling.
 Should we be home at sunset, then we will enjoy dinner at our home.
-(Remember John likes to grill!)

-Figure 12 The American robin (left) and the Lincoln's sparrow both are attracted to the reflection pool setup in the middle of an aspen woodlot.
-Robins readily visit drips in my yard too, but Lincoln's sparrows never venture that far out in the open.
+Figure 12 The American robin (left) and the Lincoln's sparrow both are attracted to our reflection pool setups.

-Figure 13 We will photograph many thermal features during this workshop, including one of our favorites - Orange Spring Mound.
+Figure 13 We will photograph many thermal features during this workshop.
+This is Orange Spring Mound.